-“The most challenging part of my day is that it is only 24 hours long.
-There just aren’t enough of hours in the day to get everything I want to get done finished.
-I prioritize treating patients, but I also have to continue working on translational research and coming up with new treatments that are currently in clinical trials for brain tumor patients.”
+“The most challenging part of my day is that it’s only 24 hours long.
+There just aren’t enough hours in the day to finish everything I want to get done.
+I prioritize treating patients, but I also dedicate time to working on translational research and coming up with new treatments that are currently in clinical trials for brain tumor patients.”

-“The most rewarding part of my career is doing a surgery for a brain tumor patient because of the life-changing results that a patient experiences afterwards.”
+“The most rewarding part of my career is helping a patient with a brain tumor.
+After surgery, patients may experience life-changing results.”

-“I love working at Keck Medicine of USC because we work in a team environment and it is just the right size.
-What sets us apart is how personalized our care is and our advanced treatment regiments.
-The reason I chose to work at an academic medical center was so that I could have the freedom to do research within the field.
+“I love working at Keck Medicine because we work in a team environment and it’s just the right size.
+What helps set us apart is our dedication to personalized care and advanced treatment options.
+I chose to work at an academic medical center so that I could have the freedom to do research within the field.

 He’s a part of the future of his field.

-Dr. Chen is the professor of neurological surgery.
-Click here to view Dr. Chen’s full biography.
+Click here to view Dr. Chen’s full biography and make an appointment.